 After being in business for a long time, entrepreneurs realize that they are often lonely at the top.
 Usually, the sole owner of a company is the one who creates the venture.
 As the organization grows, the owner hires more workers.
 Regardless of the company’s size, the entrepreneur is responsible for its success.

 An advisory board is a business advisory that allows entrepreneurs to get the advice they need from experts.
 Unlike regular directors, these individuals are not involved in the governance or stakeholder representation of the company.
 Instead, they guide the current state of the business.
 An advisory board is typically a sounding board for entrepreneurs.
 It can provide them with valuable insight and guidance and help them develop their business plans.
-An entrepreneur should consider a few key factors when creating an effective board.
+An entrepreneur should consider a few key factors when creating an effective advisory board.

 With an advisory board, an entrepreneur can use it to weather the current economic conditions and business opportunities.
 For instance, a chef planning on opening a new restaurant might form an advisory panel to gain a deeper understanding of various fields, such as human resources and marketing.
 Before creating an advisory board, an entrepreneur should consider their knowledge gaps.